-If the procedure is being performed in an outpatient setting, you will be asked to remove the bottom half of your clothing and lie on a couch with you legs in leg supports.
-A speculum may be placed inside the vagina, similar to when you have a cervical smear.
-If you wish, you can watch the procedure on a screen.
+If the procedure is being performed in an outpatient setting, women will be asked to remove the bottom half of their clothing and lie on a couch with their legs in leg supports.
+A speculum may be placed inside the vagina, similar to what happens in a cervical smear.
+If they wish, women can watch the procedure on a screen.
 The procedure is likely to last about 20 minutes but will vary from patient to patient.
-You can bring a friend or partner with you if you wish.
+Women can bring a friend or partner with them if they wish.

 What preparations are needed before a hysteroscopy?

-Preparations for your hysteroscopy procedure will depend whether it is being performed as an inpatient or outpatient procedure:
+Preparations for a hysteroscopy procedure will depend whether it is being performed as an inpatient or outpatient procedure:

-Inpatient: You will be advised when you need to arrive at the hospital, you will need to be nil by mouth at least 6 hours prior to time of the procedure.
+Inpatient: Women will be advised when they need to arrive at the hospital, and will need to be nil by mouth at least 6 hours prior to time of the procedure.

 Outpatient: No preparation is needed before an outpatient hysteroscopy.
-You can eat and drink normally before the procedure.
-If you wish you can take the usual tablets that you would use for pain relief about an hour before your appointment.
+Women can eat and drink normally before the procedure.
+If they wish they can take the usual tablets that they would use for pain relief about an hour before the appointment.

-In either case you may be asked to provide a urine sample for a pregnancy test.
-Also, hysteroscopies can be performed during a period, however it is worth discussing this with your doctor for advice beforehand.
+In either case women may be asked to provide a urine sample for a pregnancy test.
+Also, hysteroscopies can be performed during a period, however it is worth discussing this with the doctor for advice beforehand.